netblue30/fdns/README.md

    DoQ query average: 22.92 ms
 [...]
 `````
-Larger connection time, similar query time average, the bandwidth requirements are believed to be similar to DoT or lower.
+Larger connection time, but similar query time averages.
 We will add more DoQ servers as the technology matures.

 <div style="height:20px;">&nbsp;</div>